 - Splish splash

-Baby is definitely old enough to have some fun in the bath these days, and the more fun bathtime is, the better a chance there is that she will stay in the tub until she is squeaky clean.
+Baby is definitely old enough to have some fun in the bath these days, and the more fun bathtime is, the better a chance there is that they will stay in the tub until they are squeaky clean.
 A lot of successful bath toys are the ones that look a lot like the toys Baby likes outside the bathtub, just waterproof.
 However, things that float or squirt jets of water can also be crowd pleasers.
 Bath paints or crayons are not just a fun bath version of favorites from dry land, but also a rare chance to draw on the walls without upsetting anyone.

 - Whistle a happy tune